How to Build Scalable APIs: Architecture Patterns for High-Traffic Apps

 Event-Driven and Asynchronous Processing

-For long-running or non-critical tasks (e.g., report generation, notifications), use event queues (like Kafka, RabbitMQ, or AWS SQS) to decouple work from the API response cycle β dramatically increasing throughput.
+For long-running or non-critical tasks (e.g., report generation, notifications), use event queues to decouple work from the API response cycle β dramatically increasing throughput.
+Learn more about reactive and event-driven systems.

 CQRS and Segregated Command/Query Patterns